piliwilliam0306/Udacity-SDC/CarND-BehavioralCloning-P3/writeup_template.md

 **Behavioral Cloning Project**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good driving behavior.
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolution neural network in Keras that predicts steering angles from images.
-* Train and validate the model with a training and validation set
+* Train and validate the model with a training and validation set.
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around track one without leaving the road.
-* Summarize the results with a written report
+* Summarize the results with a written report.

 [//]: # (Image References)